state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 cybergis-script-rogue.sh provision
 ```

+After provisioning or updating templates, you might want to check the `/etc/hosts/` and `/var/lib/geonode/rogue_geonode/rogue_geonode/local_settings.py`, so that they have the right configuration.

 After installation is complete, go to your GeoNode in a browser to confirm it installed properly.
 The default user and password is admin and admin.
 If installation was successful, continue to install baseline servers and remotes.

 ###Step 6